pranjalmaheshka/eco395m-sp23-DataMining/Final-Project/Notes.md

 ## Analysis
 ### Summary Statistics
 Opioid prescriptions have been trending downward since 2013.
-The CDC guidelines

-**insert plot here**
+The CDC guidelines do seem to affect the slope of the downward trend significantly in 2016 or 2017.
+2018-19 see more stable levels of opioid prescriptions as seen below.
 *Plot: Opioid Prescriptions from 2013-2019*

 Note: No more than 4-6 plots or tables
 Plot 1: Variable Importance Plot
-Plot 2: Faceted partial dependence plot with age and painscale
-Table 3: Confusion matrix for 2018-2019 data
+Plot 2: Faceted partial dependence plot with age and painscale Table 3: Confusion matrix for 2018-2019 data
 Table 4: Confusion matrix for 2013-2016 (until Feb) data or all data 2013-2017

 ### Random Forests
+*Plot: Variable Importance Plot*

+*Plot: Partial Dependence Plot for Age, Painscale, Primary Patient Diagnosis*

 ### Logistic Regression
 ### Plots
 •	Discuss why RF is not working